German parties make final push for coalition deal

 Agreements were also reached on migration, energy and agriculture in recent days.
 [L8N1PT09T]

-The SPD sees advances on labour rules and healthcare as crucial to winning over left-wing members and other sceptics.
+The SPD regards advances on labour rules and healthcare as crucial to winning over left-wing members and other sceptics.

 Conservatives have thus far rejected a push by the SPD to ban short-term employment contracts imposed by employers without justification.
 But they have offered to prevent the repeated renewal of such short-term employment contracts as a compromise.